PabloDMC/ACB_DB/README.md

 ![Python Version](https://img.shields.io/badge/python-3.10-blue)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

 `acb_db` is a Python package designed to scrape and manage data from the official ACB (Spanish Basketball League) website.
-It allows users to keep an up-to-date database of match statistics, player stats, and other relevant data related to the ACB league.
+It allows users to keep an up-to-date database of matches, players, shots and other relevant data related to the ACB league.
 The data is stored in a PostgreSQL database, which can be easily updated by running the provided scripts.

 ## Features

 The `acb_db` package offers the following key features:

-1. **Round Data Scraping**:
-   Scrapes match data from the official ACB website, including match statistics, player performance, and more.
-This is executed per matchday, ensuring the database is always up-to-date.

-2. **Data Processing and Dynamic Tables**:
-   Once match data is scraped, the package processes it and updates dynamic tables in the database, such as match statistics, player stats, etc.

-3. **Database Update**:
+- Scrapes data for Liga Endesa, Copa del Rey, and Supercopa.
+- Processes raw data into structured formats for database insertion.
+- Initializes the database and populates static and dynamic tables.
-   Updates the database with new match data after each game.
-It allows users to integrate new match results into their existing database seamlessly.
+- Updates the database with new matchday data seamlessly.

-4. **Modular Workflow**:
-   The workflow is modular, with distinct scripts for scraping data, processing it, and updating the database.
-This provides flexibility to run specific tasks as needed.
+- Modular and automated workflows for easy maintenance.

 ## Visual Representation